frisb/quickdraw/README.md

 ```

-### Dynamic > Cache-Control: public with a fileDependency and static cache middleware
+### Cache-Control: public with a fileDependency and static cache middleware

 cache downstream for 15 seconds, with no vary